LinuxSDA/lexicon_project/README.md

 # Lexicon_Project
 Lexicon is a native linux dictionary made for providing meaning of a word anywhere, instantly.
 It fetches the meaning from database and pushes it through notification.

+/usr/bin - has main lexicon script.
+The Launcher.

+/usr/lib/lexicon - has all the source code.
+AutoCorrect and Lexicon named scripts contains all the functioning.

+/usr/share/lexicon - has all the database.

 For further information and installation instructions, follow [here](https://redd.it/3z1b0m) or [here](https://redd.it/3z1ci3).

 ------------------------------------------------------------------------------------------------------